 Production Forests (FPPF)

+This flies in the face of all biodiversity and climate knowledge showing these ancient forests are out most important assets for protecting Tasmania's unique wildlife, and storing carbon.
 These forests are worth more standing as tourism destinations, carbon banks, water sheds and biodiversity arks.

 See the maps below showing the threatened forests and MTB trails that are part of making north east Tasmania one of the best MTB tourism draw cards in Australia.